 Bursting disks don’t always affect every square inch of its perimeter, but around one quarter, if not half, is normally affected.
 In this case, only the tough outer layer of cartilage is affected.

-An alternative injury is a herniated disk, in which some of the softer inner cartilage protrudes out of the hard outer layer of the disk.
-Although the disk does not rupture or slip, herniated disks may also be called ruptured or slipped disks.
+An alternative injury is a herniated disc, in which some of the softer inner cartilage protrudes out of the hard outer layer of the disk.
+Although the disk does not rupture or slip, herniated disc may also be called ruptured or slipped disks.
 The crack is only affected in a small part.

-An aging-related condition referred to as disk degeneration is commonly the cause of herniated disks.
+An aging-related condition referred to as disk degeneration is commonly the cause of herniated disc.
 Age makes your disks less flexible, making them more likely to rupture due to even the slightest stress.

-Herniated disks are difficult to diagnose in most cases.
-Herniated disks can happen when you lift heavy objects with your back muscles rather than your leg and thigh muscles.
+Herniated disc are difficult to diagnose in most cases.
+Herniated disc can happen when you lift heavy objects with your back muscles rather than your leg and thigh muscles.
 It can also happen when you twist and turn while lifting.
 There are many reasons why a person falls, such as a fall or a blow to the back.

 Bulging disks can happen to anyone at any age but they are more common in people who are older or participate in strenuous physical activity for long periods of time.
 Bulging discs should be understood and treated according to their symptoms, causes, and effects to avoid a deteriorating condition.